 Problem

-The existing virtual-mic options on macOS were either paid, abandoned, or shipped as kernel extensions that fought every OS update.
-I wanted a low-latency virtual input device for routing AI-generated audio into meetings — and a clean way to install and update it.
+The macOS virtual-mic options were paid, abandoned, or shipped as kernel extensions that broke on every OS update.
+I wanted a low-latency virtual input device with a noise gate — and a clean install and update path that didn’t fight the system.

 Approach